 Thermodynamics is a subject at the intersection of physics, chemistry, engineering and information technology, and that is reflected in the content in this lecture.
 Building on the introductory coverage of thermal physics in the Classical Physics module in Year 1, we will discuss the laws of thermodynamics and consider the irreversibility of processes and introduce entropy as a measure of it.
 The implications of this for heat engines (and, by extension, other engineering processes) will be discussed as well as how irreversibility determines phase equilibria via concepts such as free energy.
 Finally, statistical mechanics is invoked to explain the behaviour of different types of ensembles of particles, leading to distribution functions needed in other areas of physics such as Condensed Matter or Atomic and Molecular Physics, which are covered in a number of Year 3 modules.

-.
-There are a number of copies of different vintage in the library, any of which will do nicely.
-This covers everything contained in the lecture and some additional material at the boundaries.
+Alternatively, CBP Finn's Thermal Physics is a concise textbook for the Classical Thermodynamics part of this lecture.
+There are a number of print copies of different vintage in the library, any of which will do nicely.
+This covers everything contained in the classical thermodynamics part of the lecture and some additional material at the boundaries.
+However, statistical thermodynamics is not included in this text.
 [Primo]

 To get started, let's define the field of Thermodynamics and highlight some important topics within it.